Other Sunday and Holy Day Readings

 The gardener | Jesus |

-In this episode that took place during His final journey to Jerusalem (Lk 9:51), Jesus was making His last attempt to call the covenant people to repentance and for them to acknowledge Him as the promised Messiah.
+In this episode, during His final journey to Jerusalem (Lk 9:51), Jesus made His last attempt to call the covenant people to repentance and for them to acknowledge Him as the promised Messiah.
 If they did not bear the "fruit" of repentance and accept their mission to carry the Gospel message of salvation to the Gentiles (Is 66:18-21), it would be time to cut down the barren fig tree of old covenant Israel.
 The end of the "little more time" will come about when Jesus passes His judgment on the "barren fig tree" on Monday during His last week in Jerusalem (Mt 21:18-21 and Mk 11:12-14).
-The fig tree had no fruit for Him, and when He cursed it for its failure to produce fruit, it withered to the roots.
-The cursing of the fig tree was the signal that it was time for Him to establish the New Covenant prophesied by the prophet Jeremiah, which took place at the Last Supper (Jer 31:31-34; Lk 22:20; Heb 10:16).
+The fig tree had no fruit for Him, and when He cursed it for failing to produce fruit, it withered to the roots.
+The cursing of the fig tree signaled that it was time for Him to establish the New Covenant prophesied by the prophet Jeremiah, which took place at the Last Supper (Jer 31:31-34; Lk 22:20; Heb 10:16).

 Just before His Ascension, Jesus commanded a faithful remnant of the Jews of the new Israel (Apostles and disciples of the New Covenant Church) to take His Gospel message of salvation to the "ends of the earth" to the Gentile nations of the world (Mt 28:19-20; Acts 1:8).
 The Old Covenant was literally "cut down" and ended forty years after Jesus's Ascension in AD 70 when the Jews revolted against Rome, and the Roman army destroyed Jerusalem and the Temple.
 From that time forward, the Jews couldn't observe the commands and ordinances of the Sinai Covenant for liturgical sacrifices and worship without a Temple.
 Only the New Covenant universal Church continued to offer priests, altars, sacrifice, incense, and the thanksgiving meal of communion in the sacred meal of the Eucharist that unites the people of God across the face of the earth.